jetbrains-academy/rustlings-course/Modules & Macros/Modules/Bringing Paths into Scope with the use Keyword/task.md

 ### Using External Packages

-In Chapter 2, we programmed a guessing game project that used an external package called `rand` to get random numbers.
+In the "Guessing Game" Chapter, we programmed a guessing game project that used an external package called `rand` to get random numbers.
 To use `rand` in our project, we added this line to _Cargo.toml_:

 ```toml
     [dependencies]